-However, radical uncertainty originates from novel evidence that contradicts established causal relations, simply because once novel and unthinkable things have been observed, one expects others to appear in the future.
-Precisely this sort of conflicting evidence can trigger the abductive logic that eventually enables humans to conceive novel possibilities and novel causal relations \cite{locke-goldenbiddle-feldman-08OS} \cite{altmann-16II} \cite{saetre-vandeven-21AMR}.
+However, even if radical uncertainty is intractable by probabilistic methods, it does not eschew formalization altogether \cite{fioretti-25E}.
+Radical uncertainty originates from novel evidence that contradicts established causal relations, for the simple reason that once novel and unthinkable things have been observed, one expects others to appear \cite{locke-goldenbiddle-feldman-08OS} \cite{altmann-16II} \cite{saetre-vandeven-21AMR}.

 In ET, two possibilities $A_i$ and $A_j$ conflict with one another if $A_i \cap A_j = \emptyset$.
 In standard ET, conflicting evidence is redistributed among available possibilities through the denominator of eq.~\ref{eq:dempster-shafer}.